mohamed-amor1/markdown-previewer/README.md

 ## Technologies Used

-- React: A popular JavaScript library for building user interfaces.
+- **React**: A popular JavaScript library for building user interfaces.
-- JavaScript: The primary programming language used in this project.
+- **TypeScript**: Enhancing code maintainability and type safety
-- Tailwind CSS: A utility-first CSS framework for designing responsive and stylish user interfaces.
+- **Tailwind CSS**: A utility-first CSS framework for designing responsive and stylish user interfaces.
-- Chakra UI: A simple, modular, and accessible component library for building React applications.
+- **Chakra UI**: A simple, modular, and accessible component library for building React applications.
-- Marked: A fast and efficient Markdown parser and compiler.
+- **marked**: A fast and efficient Markdown parser and compiler.
-- Redux: A state management library for managing the application's state.
+- **Redux**: A state management library for managing the application's state.

 ## License